ZuhairNawasrah/reading-notes/Class-09.md

 2. **MAKING CHOICES**: It has different ways to make choice:
 - **Radio buttons**: For use when a user must select one of a number of options.
-- **Checkboxes**: When a user can select and unselect one or more options.
+- **Check boxes**: When a user can select and unselect one or more options.
 - **Drop-down boxes**: When a user must pick one of a number of options from a list.

 3. **Submitting Forms**: This control type also has three ways for it: